John Henry Krause – eLearning Voiceover

 The one common requirement for each of these platforms is the use of a professional voice talent to guide the participant through each segment of the process.

-You Must Remain Teachable to Reach Your Full Potential
+We Must Remain Teachable to Reach our Full Potential

 Remaining teachable is admitting to ourselves that we don’t know everything.
 Most of us don’t know what we don’t know.

 It’s been suggested we should never stumble over the same stone twice.
-In other words, it is acceptable to allow yourself to make mistakes, but if we learn and gain knowledge from them, we will avoid a reoccurrence.
+In other words, it is acceptable to allow yourself to make mistakes, but if we learn and gain knowledge from them, we will avoid another occurrence.

 One of the true benefits of eLearning is that a plethora of detailed and concentrated, subject-focused material can be obtained in just a few clicks.
 Whether it is through a local library, internal company communications, online learning or as part of a course of study at a place of higher education.

-It is very common that the text of your e-learning script will sometimes be very dense and include a lot of technical jargon.
-When choosing a voice actor to deliver this information, the message needs to be engaging and spoken in a conversational and friendly way.
+It is very common for the text of your e-learning script to be very dense and include a lot of technical jargon.
+When choosing a voice actor to deliver this information, they need to be engaging and carry the message in a conversational and friendly way.

 Who Works with the Voice Actor on an eLearning Project?

 A variety of personnel will collaborate with the voice talent on an eLearning project.
 Most common are the Project Manager or Instructional Designer.
-They are familiar with the latest technologies and have a well-rounded understanding of pertinent points in the educational or training content.
+They are familiar with the latest technologies and have a well-rounded understanding of the pertinent points in their educational or training content.

-The advantage of working together with a trained voice actor is that they have the same level of commitment and dedication to the success of your project.
-This is helpful for articulating to the voice artist the exact needs and expectations for the project.
+A trained voice actor will have the same level of commitment and dedication to the success of your project.
+This is helpful for articulating to the voice artist your exact needs and expectations.